connected-digital-energy-meter/cdem_docs/docs/02_hardware/README.md

 <!-- TODO - Image of newest PCB + some margin around picture -->

-The newer versions of the PCB (v4.0 and up) are stand-alone devices and require no external power source.
-They draw their power from the digital meter.
+The newer versions of the PCB (v4.0 and up) are stand-alone devices and require no external power supply.
+They draw their energy from the digital meter.

 All hardware is open source and can be modified to fit your own needs.
 Feel free to download the [KiCad project files](https://github.com/connected-digital-energy-meter/cdem-hardware) at Github.